Misfits (TV series): International broadcast

 Misfits began airing in the US on Logo TV on 19 July 2012.
 On 29 October 2012, Misfits started airing exclusively on Hulu for its American audience, immediately following the UK broadcast.
-The Italian web series "Freaks!" (the second season of which was also broadcast on television) has partially been inspired by Misfits; this is apparent in some episodes in which Misfits is quoted (there is also a scene set in England with actors dressed in community service suits).
+The Italian web series Freaks! (the second season of which was also broadcast on television) has partially been inspired by Misfits; this is apparent in some episodes in which Misfits is quoted (there is also a scene set in England with actors dressed in community service suits).

 In France, Misfits began airing in November 2010 on OCS Choc, then in May 2012 on TF6 and November 2016 on Numéro 23.
 In Québec, the series has been broadcast online since March 2011 on Tou.tv.

 In other media

 Potential film

-Work started on a film in 2013 but was tabled in 2014.
+Work started on a film in 2013 but it was tabled in 2014.

 Overman reportedly wrote a "first draft of a script" for a Misfits feature film.
 Iwan Rheon, an early member of the cast, has stated that the movie is "quite likely" to happen if they can re-unite the cast and that he would be an "idiot not to return".

 On 18 September 2014, cast member Antonia Thomas reported that the film was probably not going to happen, stating, "There was all sorts of talk about it.
 We read scripts and I think it's now not happening, I haven't heard anything.
 I think it's just difficult to get everybody together.
 Everybody is doing such different things.
 Maybe they think everybody has moved on, I don't know.
 You never say never but I have not heard anything of it of late".
 Iwan Rheon later commented: "It looked like it was really going to happen at one stage, but it's gone away now.
 I don't know exactly why or what's going on.
 It would've been nice to do for old times' sake.
 It's been a while now since we did it and it would've been nice to work with [the old cast] again."